The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Results and discussion

 For illustrative purposes, \Cref{fig:auto-bins} displays the same \lya auto-correlation signal from COSMOS+XMM, averaged over the first five bins in the transverse (left) and parallel (right) directions.
 For comparison, we include the \lya auto-correlation measurement from $\sim$766,000 quasar forests in the \DESIDRIILya\ sample, where we restricted forest pairs to match the effective redshift of our LBG forest signal.
 Throughout this section, we adjust our notation to Ly$\alpha$(LBG) and Ly$\alpha$(QSO) to differentiate the origin of the \lyaf signal.

 Our Ly$\alpha$(LBG)$\times$Ly$\alpha$(LBG) auto-correlation measurement represents the first detection of the \lya forest auto-correlation signal using exclusively LBG spectra, at an effective redshift of $z_{\rm eff} \sim 2.7$.
-Although previous analyses have incorporated the \lya forest from LBGs~\citep[e.g.,][]{Newman:2020iao}, they have only reported results from the \lya cross-correlations with LBGs also including the \lya forest from quasars in their measurements.
+While previous works have included LBG forests~\cite[e.g.,][]{Momose2021,Momose2021LAE,Newman2024,Zhang2025}, they primarily combined them with quasar forests to study Ly$\alpha$–galaxy cross-correlations.

-Our measurement is in statistical agreement with the \lya(QSO)$\times$\lya(QSO) correlation obtained from the DESI DR2 quasar sample when forest pairs are restricted to match the same effective redshift ($z_{\rm eff}$).
+Our measurement is consistent within uncertainties with the Ly$\alpha$(QSO)$\times$Ly$\alpha$(QSO) correlation obtained from the DESI DR2 quasar sample when forest pairs are restricted to match the same effective redshift ($z_{\rm eff}$).
 We do not observe any additional systematic effects beyond those already present in the quasar analysis.
 Furthermore, we verified that excluding DLA masking in the DESI DR2 quasar forests introduces only minor differences, well within the uncertainties of our LBG forest measurements.

 We have also confirmed that the distortion introduced by the continuum-fitting procedure is comparable between the quasar and LBG-based measurements at the scales relevant to our study.
 This consistency supports the expectation that both signals should closely match.
 A notable exception is observed in the \ion{Si}{III}{1207} feature at $\rp \sim 20\ \Mpc$ at transverse distances close to the line-of-sight (see \Cref{subsec:contaminants}), which appears more prominent in the LBG sample.
-Interestingly, the strength of this feature diminishes as we increase the CNN confidence threshold (see Appendix~\ref{appendix:posteriors}), suggesting that it likely arises from contamination by objects misclassified as LBGs or from spectral noise.
+Interestingly, the strength of this feature diminishes as we increase the CNN confidence threshold (see Appendix~\ref{appendix:posteriors}), suggesting that it likely arises from contamination by objects misclassified as LBGs, redshift errors outliers, or from spectral noise.

 Similarly, \Cref{fig:cross_matrix} presents the Ly$\alpha$(LBG)$\times$LBG (top) and Ly$\alpha$(LBG)$\times$LAE (bottom) cross‑correlations on the $(r_\parallel,r_\perp)$ grid for COSMOS, XMM, and the combined dataset. \Cref{fig:rtbins_cross} shows the same cross‑correlation signals averaged over four $\rt$ slices.
 We include the Ly$\alpha$(QSO)$\times$QSO cross-correlation results from the aforementioned DESI DR2 quasar forests and the position of quasar tracers, where forest–quasar pairs were restricted to match the effective redshift of our LBG and LAE cross-correlation signals.